NunoSempere/clarivoyance/list/index.md

 "Leading lab" is defined as a lab that has performed a training run within 2 orders of magnitude of the largest ever at the time of the training run, within the last 2 years.

 A floating point operation (FLOP) is here defined as one addition, subtraction, multiplication, or division of two decimal numbers, whatever their size.
-So doing substracting two 64 bit floats would here correspond to one FLOP, as would substracting two 8 bit "mini-floats".
+So doing subtracting two 64 bit floats would here correspond to one FLOP, as would subtracting two 8 bit "mini-floats".
 See [this document](https://github.com/NunoSempere/clarivoyance/blob/master/list/flops.md) for a short discussion of this point.

-"Automating some fraction of labour" is operationalizes as follows:
+"Automating some fraction of labour" is operationalized as follows:
 - Consider all human work hours in 2023 and their intended outputs.
 Then at the question resolution year, when aiming to produce the same types of outputs, how many fewer human hours will one need to achieve the same kind of output, or a close substitute?
 - For example, consider all hours spent on secretary work in 1960.
 This work commonly requires much less time, since people no longer dictate to secretaries, and instead draft emails themselves.
 But some labour is still needed, so we might estimate that 95% of that work has been automated.
 - Note on substitutability: McDonald's uses some screens for customers to place orders, and together with a counter, this substitutes for waiters.
 However, these don't provide exactly the same experience of a waiter: the waiter might be more attentive, or add a "human touch".
 For cases such as this, consider the work to have been automated, even if it has been replaced by a close rather than exact automated substitute.